 The conflict in Syria began with peaceful protests for human rights and democracy in 2011.
-Since then, it has spiraled into a brutal conflagration involving numerous parties: the Syrian government and its allies including Hezbollah, Iranian militias and Russian forces, and hundreds of opposition groups and ISIL, which a US-led international coalition is targeting.
+Since then, it has spiraled into a brutal conflagration involving numerous parties: the Syrian government and its allies, anti-government armed groups, and ISIL, which a U.S.-led international coalition has targeted.
 Though all parties in the conflict have perpetrated attacks on health care, the Syrian government and its allies are responsible for the vast majority of these attacks.

-Our annual report, compiled in March 2016, estimated that 400,000 people had died during the conflict, over half of the country’s 22 million people had been displaced, and 13.5 million people were left in need of humanitarian assistance.
-Despite the unanimous adoption of Resolution 2286 by the United Nations Security Council unanimously adopted Resolution 2286 in May, the worst atrocities against civilians and health care have continued to be perpetrated with total impunity.
+Our annual report, released in May 2018, stated that at least 470,000 people had died during the conflict, more than half of the country’s 22 million people had been displaced, and 13.1 million people were in need of humanitarian assistance.
+Despite the unanimous adoption of Resolution 2286 by the United Nations Security Council in May of 2016, the worst atrocities against civilians and health care have continued to be perpetrated with total impunity.

-Two member organizations of the coalition work directly in Syria.
-The Syrian American Medical Society (SAMS) supports healthcare and health workers working under fire in Syria, including Aleppo, and advocates for action from the international community to end attacks on healthcare and allow unhindered humanitarian access to besieged areas.
-Physicians for Human Rights (PHR) tracks and reports on the growing number of attacks on health facilities and personnel via its online map, and advocates for cessation of and accountability for these war crimes.
-As of December 2017, PHR had documented 365 attacks on 259 medical facilities throughout the duration of the conflict, and had recorded the deaths of 757 health care workers, which it notes is just a minimum number of what is certainly a much larger toll.
+Two member organizations of the coalition focus specifically on Syria.
+The Syrian American Medical Society (SAMS) supports health care and health professionals working under fire in many locations in Syria and advocates for action by the international community to end attacks on health care and to allow unhindered humanitarian access to besieged areas.
+Physicians for Human Rights (PHR) tracks and reports on the continued attacks on health facilities and personnel via its online map, and advocates for cessation of and accountability for these war crimes.
+As of December 2017, PHR had documented 492 attacks on 330 medical facilities throughout the duration of the conflict, and had recorded the deaths of 847 health care workers, which it notes is just a minimum number of what is certainly a much larger toll.

 What can we do?

-You can join the Safeguarding Health in Conflict Coalition and its members on the ground —SAMS and PHR – in efforts to advocate for safeguarding health care and the implementation of Resolution 2286 by sharing the following recommendations to the UN Security Council:
+You can join the Safeguarding Health in Conflict Coalition and its members that focus on Syria – SAMS and PHR – in our advocacy for the protection of health care and the implementation of Resolution 2286 by sharing the following recommendations to the UN and its member states:

 - Call on the UN Security Council to demand that all parties to the conflict immediately end attacks on civilians, health care, and civilian infrastructure, and allow unhindered humanitarian access to besieged areas across Syria.

 Photo courtesy of the Syrian American Medical Society (remains of a hospital in Aleppo)